VAPO | New Zealand logo

 There are two different types of nicotine e-liquid that are available in today's market; one being freebase nicotine, which is a style of nicotine that is not bonded to anything else, so it is an easily vapourised form of nicotine.
 Freebase e-liquid typically comes in nicotine strengths such as 3mg and 6mg, but some companies may go to 12-18mg for heavier smokers.

-The difference for the end user between nicotine salts and freebase nicotine is nicotine salts are much smoother and less harsh on the throat - therefore you can have much higher nicotine levels (up to 50mg/ml), vs. freebase nicotine, which you would only go to 18mg before it is too harsh and unpleasant to vape.
+The difference for the end user between nicotine salts and freebase nicotine is that nicotine salts are much smoother and less harsh on the throat - therefore, you can have much higher nicotine levels (up to 50mg/ml), vs. freebase nicotine, which you would only go to 18mg before it is too harsh and unpleasant to vape.
 Nicotine salt nicotine also gets ingested into your bloodstream a lot faster than freebase nicotine, simulating the feeling of a cigarette much better.
 Read our guide and discover more information on nicotine salts before making your decision.

 Was this article helpful?